Draww/CubedPay-Java/README.md

 The client is separated into 2 modules, the main java library and a bukkit plugin.

+**HEADS UP:** This branch contains an incomplete major refactor with the library objects.
+Please keep in mind that things could be broken and can change at anytime to help complete the refactor.

 ## Getting Your Keys
 It's easy to get the keys you need: